Catriona McKenzie: Career

+From 2019 and as of 2021 she was working on a feature-length film about Aboriginal warrior Pemulwuy, working title Pemulwuy: The Movie, written by Jon Bell.
+The filmmakers consulted with Uncles Richard Green, Vic Simms, and Colin Isaacs, as local community elders in Sydney.
+Philip Noyce, as executive producer, travelled from Los Angeles, along with McKenzie, in August 2019 to meet the elders.
+The film began production in 2021.

 Other roles and activities

 McKenzie was appointed as a Film and Television Industry Advisory Committee Member under Screen NSW's Sydney City of Film initiative, initially until 31 December 2019, and then reappointed to 31 December 2022.

 She is a member of the Directors Guild of America.

+Recognition and awards

+Satellite Boy was nominated for the AACTA Award for Best Film, and in 2014 was selected by the Australian Directors Guild for entry to the Directors Guild of America's Directors Finder Series.